AHMED-FATIR/philo/README.md

 To prevent race conditions, it is necessary to use proper synchronization mechanisms, such as locks, semaphores, or atomic operations, to ensure that only one thread can access the shared resource at a time.
 -----------------------------------------------------------------------------------------------------------------------------------
-++what is the difference between locks, semaphores and atomic operations To prevent race conditions ?
+++what is the difference between locks, semaphores and atomic operations To prevent race conditions?

 Locks, semaphores, and atomic operations are all mechanisms that can be used to prevent race conditions in concurrent programming.
 Locks are synchronization primitives that allow mutual exclusion of access to shared resources.